Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Introduction

 \section{Introduction}

-Ultrashort-pulse OPOs have become established as an ideal testbed for the generation and manipulation of coherent nonlinear interactions among many optical frequency modes at once.
-In the classical domain, pulsed OPOs are used to generate frequency combs for applications in molecular spectroscopy and atomic clocks \cite{Adler2009, Kippenberg, Spaun2016, Marandi2016}, and the strong temporal confinement of the field facilitates efficient nonlinear optics \cite{Boyd2008}.
-In quantum experiments, they have been synchronously pumped below threshold to generate multimode squeezed light \cite{Roslund2014, Gerke2015, Shelby1992}.
-Because their quantum states intrinsically reside in a multimode Hilbert space of high dimensionality, they are also being investigated as a resource for optical quantum information processing \cite{Menicucci2006, Ferrini2014, Cai2017, Brecht2015}.
+Ultrashort-pulse optical parametric oscillators (OPOs) have become established as an ideal testbed for the generation and manipulation of coherent nonlinear interactions among many optical frequency modes at once.
+In the classical domain, pulsed OPOs are used to generate frequency combs for applications in molecular spectroscopy and atomic clocks~\cite{Adler2009, Kippenberg, Spaun2016, Marandi2016}, and the strong temporal confinement of the field facilitates efficient nonlinear optics~\cite{Boyd2008}.
+In quantum experiments, they have been synchronously pumped below threshold to generate multimode squeezed light~\cite{Roslund2014, Gerke2015, Shelby1992}.
+Because their quantum states intrinsically reside in a multimode Hilbert space of high dimensionality, they are also being investigated as a resource for optical quantum information processing~\cite{Menicucci2006, Ferrini2014, Brecht2015, Cai2017, ra2020non}.

-Many of the quantum features of pulsed OPOs are inherited from their single-mode continuous-wave (cw) counterparts, including squeezing \cite{Wu1987}, non-Gaussian state generation \cite{Reid1993}, and their applications to quantum information and communication \cite{Braunstein2005, Gehring2015}.
-Quantum input-output theory \cite{Gardiner1985a, Wiseman2010} has been pivotal in elucidating the properties of cw OPOs, as the formalism makes numerical simulation (e.g., via the Lindblad master equation or quantum trajectories) tractable by reducing the interactions among optical fields in the OPO to the dynamics of a single internal mode interacting with a white-noise reservoir \cite{Gardiner1992a, Wiseman1993}.
-The result is that a wide range of sophisticated techniques, from quantum measurement and feedback to quantum coherent control \cite{Combes2017, Carmichael1993}, have been applied to the analysis of cw OPO dynamics and networks \cite{Crisafulli2013, Iida2012}.
+Many of the quantum features of pulsed OPOs are inherited from their single-mode continuous-wave (cw) counterparts, including squeezing~\cite{Wu1987}, non-Gaussian state generation~\cite{Reid1993}, and their applications to quantum information and communication~\cite{Braunstein2005, Gehring2015}.
+Quantum input-output theory, which describes open quantum system dynamics using master equations in Lindblad form~\cite{Gardiner1985a, Wiseman2010, Combes2017}, has been pivotal in elucidating the properties of cw OPOs.
+This framework makes numerical simulation tractable by reducing the OPO physics to the dynamics of a single internal mode interacting with a white-noise reservoir~\cite{Gardiner1992a, Wiseman1993}.
+As a result, a number of sophisticated techniques, from quantum measurement and feedback to quantum coherent control~\cite{Combes2017, Carmichael1993}, have been applied to the analysis of cw OPO dynamics and networks~\cite{Crisafulli2013, Iida2012}.

-Looking towards the goal of performing quantum and coherent information processing in optical systems, an especially intriguing feature of OPOs is the onset of nonlinear dynamics near and above threshold, which can be exploited to perform useful computational tasks \cite{McMahon2016, Marandi2014b, Takata2015, Yamamura2017, Wang2013}.
-When such nonlinearities occur in the quantum regime, cw OPOs have been theoretically shown to generate non-Gaussian states \cite{Reid1993}, which form the basis for schemes in quantum computation \cite{Mirrahimi2014c, Gilchrist2004} and quantum-enhanced metrology \cite{Gilchrist2004, Munro2002}.